microsoft/verseagility/pipeline/functions/README.md

 2. If no matching parser is implemented, the default-parser will be used.
 It forwards the document to another function called "documentconverter-function".
 The document converter can also be called manually by performing the following HTTP request:
 `POST https://myfunctionapp.azurewebsites.net/documentconverter?code=[function-key]`
-The content of the HTTP request is of type application/json and is a single object containg the properties "name" (the name of the document), "content" (the binary file encoded as base64 string) and "conentType" (MIME-Type).
+The content of the HTTP request is of type application/json and is a single object containing the properties "name" (the name of the document), "content" (the binary file encoded as base64 string) and "contentType" (MIME-Type).
 It may look like this:
 ```javascript
 {
   "name": "sample.pdf",